Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Binary-Evolution Prescriptions

 \section{Binary-Evolution Prescriptions}

 Studies that evolve binary stars into compact binaries typically adopt one of two strategies.
-In the first approach, large statistical samples of binary populations are synthesized using fits to simplified stellar-evolution models \cite{BK2008,Belczynski2016,Breivik2017,Belczynski2020,Stevenson2017b,Postnov2018,Wysocki2018,Gerosa2018,Sedda2018,Bogomazov2018}.
-In the second approach, numerical models of stellar structure are used to perform more accurate and computationally expensive stellar evolution on a smaller number of systems while binary processes are simplified \cite{Hotokezaka2017,Hotokezaka2017Implications,Giacobbo2018,Qin2018,Tyles2018,Fuller2019}.
+In the first approach, large statistical samples of binary populations are synthesized using fits to simplified stellar-evolution models \cite{BK2008,Belczynski2016,Breivik2017,Belczynski2020,Stevenson2017b,Postnov2018,Wysocki2018,Gerosa2018,Giacobbo2018,Sedda2018,Bogomazov2018,Kruckow2018,Vigna2018,Breivik2020}.
+In the second approach, numerical models of stellar structure are used to perform more accurate and computationally expensive stellar evolution on a smaller number of systems while binary processes are simplified \cite{Hotokezaka2017,Hotokezaka2017Implications,Qin2018,Fuller2019}.
 Given current computational limitations, both approaches have challenges predicting the complicated dependence of BBH spins on the astrophysical evolution of the BBH progenitors.
 A recent hybrid approach found BBH spin magnitudes that are consistent with each strategy, but they did not study BBH spin misalignments in depth \cite{Bavera2020}.
 Rather than utilizing these existing comprehensive models, we simulate binary stellar evolution with simplified stellar-evolution formulae and with binary processes pertinent to the evolution of the spin magnitudes and directions.

-Gerosa {\it et al.}~\cite{Gerosa2018} showed that the detection rates of GW events are dominated by binaries that experience a single episode of common-envelope evolution (CEE) (see their Fig.~3).
+\citeauthor{Gerosa2018}~\cite{Gerosa2018} showed that the detection rates of GW events are dominated by binaries that experience a single episode of common-envelope evolution (CEE) (see their Fig.~3).
+We therefore focus on such formation scenarios, rather than those with zero or two episodes of CEE (Channels II and III of \citeauthor{Neijssel2020}~\cite{Neijssel2020}).
 When this CEE occurs after the supernova (SN) of the primary, the kick velocity dispersion $\sigma$ must be small to avoid unbinding the binary.
 Larger values of $\sigma$ are allowed when CEE occurs before the SN of the primary, due to the small post-CEE binary separation.

 Inspired by these results, we define two scenarios of binary stellar evolution according to how mass transfer proceeds from Roche-lobe overflow (RLOF).
 In Scenario A, the initially more massive star (primary) fills its Roche lobe first and loses its envelope by stable mass transfer to the initially less massive star (secondary).
 The secondary RLOF then leads to CEE.
 In Scenario B, the roles are switched so that the primary CEE occurs first and then the secondary stably transfers mass to the primary.